-Y6: How well does faith help people cope with matters of life and death?
+Y6: How can having faith in someone or something help people cope with matters of life and death?

 CHRISTIANITY - Choose at least 2 questions per year group

 Why is the Bible important to some Christians in worship both in church and at home?